 The Environment Act 2021 provides a comprehensive legal framework for environmental improvement within the UK.
-The Act received royal assent in November 2021 with pending secondary legislation planned for 2023.
+The Act received royal assent in November 2021 and secondary legislation was passed in 2023 and early 2024.
 It includes a mandatory requirement for biodiversity net gain in the planning system, requiring development to deliver a 10% improvement in biodiversity value from 2023.
 The Act introduces a statutory requirement for Local Nature Recovery Strategies (LNRS) to be produced by a responsible authority appointed by the Government.
 LNRS will support the Nature Recovery Network as a spatial plan to protect and restore wildlife.
 It also makes provision for strengthening the Biodiversity Duty for Local Authorities.

 The Conservation (Natural Habitats etc.) Regulations 2017 (as amended) is often referred to as the 'Habitat Regulations'.
-These are the mechanism by which the European Directive 92/43/EEC on the Conservation of Natural Habitats and Wild Fauna and Flora (otherwise known as 'the Habitats Directive 1992'), is implemented in the UK.
+These are the mechanism by which the European Directive 92/43/EEC on the Conservation of Natural Habitats and Wild

+Fauna and Flora (otherwise known as 'the Habitats Directive 1992'), is implemented in the UK.